red812/scrimba-PassengerCounter/README.md

-# scrimba-psngrcounter
+# Scrimba Passenger Counter
-From the Scrimba javascript course.
-This is a passenger counter, with simple javascript and some DOM manipulation.
+From the Scrimba Javascript Course.

+This is a passenger counter, with basic javascript and some DOM manipulation.

+Topics covered
+* Variables
+* Basic CSS Styling
+* Updating DOM through Javascript